andyyu2004/andyyu2004.github.io/src/statements/expr-stmts.md

 > <*expr-stmt*> ::= <*[expr]*> `;`

 An expression statement is an expression which has its value suppressed and always evaluate to a unit type.
-Expressions statements are used only for their side effects.
+They are used only for their side effects.

 [expr]: ../expressions.md